davidhudman/davidhudman.github.io/README.md

   warning serverless > @serverless/platform-client > querystring@0.2.1: The querystring API is considered Legacy. new code should use the URLSearchParams API instead. warning serverless > aws-sdk > url > querystring@0.2.0: The querystring API is considered Legacy. new code should use the URLSearchParams API instead. warning serverless > json-refs > path-loader > superagent@7.1.6: Please downgrade to v7.1.5 if you need IE/ActiveXObject support OR upgrade to v8.0.0 as we no longer support IE and published an incorrect patch version (see https://github.com/visionmedia/superagent/issues/1731)

+events: host field should be logged in db
+events: socialEventId should be checked for uniqueness

 Phase 3 (Agent):